LRydin/MFDFA/README.md

 Multifractal Detrended Fluctuation Analysis `MFDFA` is a model-independent method to uncover the self-similarity of a stochastic process or auto-regressive model.
 `DFA` was first developed by Peng *et al.*<sup>1</sup> and later extended to study multifractality `MFDFA` by Kandelhardt *et al.*<sup>2</sup>.

+In the latest release there is as well added a moving window system, especially useful for short timeseries, a recent extension to DFA called *extended DFA*, and the extra feature of Empirical Mode Decomposition as detrending method.

 # Installation
 To install MFDFA you can simply use